-Parliamentary Committee on Natural Resources and Environmental Protection (PCNREP) oversees government action in initiating natural resources conservation and environmental protection measures.
-The Committee also gives advice to the executive branch of the government regarding appropriate measures for improving national overall environmental health.
-Being a legislative subunit, PCNREP can give directives to, and seek information and clarification from, the executive branch of the government.
+As per the House of Representatives Regulation 2018, Parliamentary Committee on Agriculture, Cooperatives and Natural Resources (PCACNR) has been formed.
+It oversees government action in agriculture, irrigation, cooperatives, land management, power generation, natural resources conservation and environmental protection measures.
+The working area of the committee covers four ministries, namely Ministry of Energy, Water Resources and Irrigation, Ministry of Agriculture and Livestock Development, Ministry of Land Management, Cooperatives and Poverty Alleviation and Ministry of Forests and Environment.The Committee also gives advice to the executive branch of the government regarding appropriate measures for improving national overall environmental health.
+Being a legislative subunit, PCACNR can give directives to, and seek information and clarification from, the executive branch of the government.

 The Environment Protection Council (EPC) is a high-level body that was created in 1992 to provide guidance on the formulation of policies, the preparation of working procedures and the implementation of policies.
+Section 32 of the EPA 2019 has the provision of Environment Protection and Climate Change Management Council to be chaired by the Rt.
+Hon.
+Prime Minister.

-The Ministry of Forests and Environment (Previously named as Ministry of Population and Environment), is a supreme body environment sector functions focusing on environmental conservation, pollution prevention and control, and conservation of national heritage as well as the effective implementation of commitments expressed in regional and international levels.
+The Ministry of Forests and Environment is a supreme body in environment sector which focuses on environmental conservation, pollution prevention and control, and conservation of national heritage as well as the effective implementation of commitments expressed in regional and international levels.